How to Hear God: 5 Biblical Ways to Know It’s Him, Not Your Thoughts

 Practical Tip: If you’re unsure whether something is from God, ask: Does this align with the Bible?
 If it doesn’t, it’s not from Him.

-When God speaks, He doesn’t bring panic, anxiety, or condemnation.
+God may correct us, but his voice doesn’t bring panic, anxiety, or condemnation.
 Even when He convicts us of sin, His voice is filled with love and the call to repentance not shame.

 Practical Tip: When you think you’re hearing God, ask yourself:

-- Does this bring peace, even if it’s challenging?
+- Does this bring peace, even if it’s difficult?

 - Am I feeling led toward God, or pushed away in fear?

 Many of us expect to hear from God in a big, dramatic way like an audible voice or a miraculous sign.
-But often, He speaks in much quieter, unexpected ways.
+But often, He speaks in much quieter, unexpected ways to get our attention.

-I was stunned.
-She had no idea what I was doing in the game that I had played the night before, but her dream was an exact reflection of it.
-At the time, I felt God pulling me back to Him, and this moment was a wake-up call.
+At the time, I felt God pulling me back to Him.
 I knew He was speaking to me through my mother’s dream, warning me about the path I was heading down even if it was just in a virtual world.

 God speaks in many ways, often when we least expect it:

-Through dreams or visions – Just like He did with my mother, God can reveal things through dreams.
-God spoke to Joseph, Daniel, and others this way.
-(Job 33:14-15).
+- Through dreams or visions – In the Bible God spoke to Joseph, Daniel, and others this way.

 Plans fail for lack of counsel, but with many advisers, they succeed.
 (Proverbs 15:22)